makerdao/community/hackathons/organizer-quick-start-guide.md

 Please reach out to us no later than two weeks before the event.

-**Priority will be given to hackathons with conservative sponsorship requirements that allow us to create long term relationships and to surface new talent in the MakerDAO community.**
+**Priority will be given to hackathons with very conservative sponsorship requirements, that allow us to create long term relationships with developers, and to promote new talent within the MakerDAO community.**

 ## Information we need: